wp-plugins/super-socializer/readme.txt

 3. **Facebook Commenting**: Facebook commenting replaces the traditional comment form

 == Changelog ==
+= 2.8.1 =
+* Bugfix: Google+ icon was showing up twice in Vertical sharing provider selection
+* Bugfix: Vertical sharing bar is not appearing if left offset is less than 200

 = 2.8.0 =
 * Included floating sharing bar
 * Included option to enable sharing on category archive pages